Provably Efficient and Agile Randomized Q-Learning: Introduction

-In contrast to bonus-based exploration methods aforementioned, Bayesian-based approaches have gained increasing attention for their superior empirical performance \citep{osband2016deep,fortunato2017noisy}.
-These approaches enhance efficient exploration by leveraging the inherent randomness in sampling from posteriors that are updated based on prior observations.
-However, theoretical understandings have been limited, where the majority of prior work has focused on model-based RL \citep{osband2013more,agrawal2017optimistic}.
 When it comes to model-free RL, research is even more limited in several aspects. \citet{dann2021provably} proposed a \textit{sample-efficient} algorithm that draws Q-functions directly from the posterior distribution.
-However, this approach suffers from \textit{computational inefficiency}.
+Nevertheless, this approach suffers from \textit{computational inefficiency}.
 More recently, \citet{tiapkin2024model} introduced posterior sampling via randomized learning rates, but unfortunately they only provided theoretical guarantees\footnote{A careful examination of their proof reveals a critical technical gap in their analysis.
 We provide a novel fix with substantial new analyses, which fortunately preserves their claimed theoretical guarantee.
 We discuss this in more detail in Section~\ref{sec:gap_independent_bound}.} for \textit{stage-wise policy updates}, which are known to be inefficient in practice as this staging approach does not allow agents to respond agilely to the environment.
 To this end, it is natural to ask: